minprog/app-studio/info/10 Syllabus.md

 ## Grades

-All students must ordinarily submit all problem sets and take the quiz in order to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.
+You must complete all guided projects and a final project to be eligible for a satisfactory grade, unless granted an exception in writing by the course's heads.

 Final grades are determined using the following weights: